mysociety/spoke/README.md

 App
 ---
-The mobile app uses Phonegap to run in Android and iOS, the main code can be found in `phonegap/www` which is then symlinked into the right places from `phonegap/android/assets` and `ios` for the Android and iOS versions respectively.
+The mobile app uses Phonegap to run in Android and iOS.
+The main code can be found in `phonegap/www` which is then symlinked into the right places from `phonegap/android/assets` and `ios` for the Android and iOS versions respectively.
 You should be able to open the Eclipse project in